aapplebaum/kipple-models/README.md

 This repository houses the models associated with the _kipple_ project.
 It is large! ~500MB.

 ## Models ##
 Each model is a gradient-boosted decision tree (GBDT) implemented in LightGBM, similar to [EMBER](https://github.com/elastic/ember).
 In total, there are 16 kipple models; these models are described in detail in the kipple presentation and paper, though we summarize them below.
+Note that each model is stored as a gzip'd file for space saving reasons.

 ### Initial Model ###
 The initial model -- ```initial.txt.gz``` -- was trained only on the EMBER data following the EMBER labels.